 René Hooft Graafland (September 24, 1955) is a Dutch national.
 He was appointed to the Supervisory Board on April 16, 2014, with effect from January 1, 2015, and his term runs until 2018.
-René currently holds the position of CFO and member of the executive board of Heineken N.V., from which position he will step down in April 2015.
-Before being appointed member of Heineken's executive board in 2002, he held various international management positions with the company in Europe, Asia and Africa.
-René is member of the supervisory board of Wolters Kluwer N.V. and, as of May 1, 2015, of the supervisory board of Koninklijke FrieslandCampina N.V.
-He is also chairman of the supervisory board of Royal Theatre Carré and member of the board of the Stichting African Parks Foundation.
+René previously held the position of CFO and member of the executive board of Heineken N.V. until April 2015.
+Before being appointed as a member of Heineken's executive board in 2002, he held various international management positions with the company in Europe, Asia and Africa.

+René is a member of the supervisory board and chairman of the audit committee of Wolters Kluwer N.V. and a member of the supervisory board and of the audit committee of Koninklijke FrieslandCampina N.V.
+He is also chairman of the supervisory board of Royal Theatre Carré and chairman of the board of Stichting African Parks Foundation.